sabzevarlug/sabzevarlug.github.io/README.md

 # Sabzevar Lug (Linux User Group) Official Website
-## Feel free to take a look to the code
+## Feel free to take a look at the code
 ----
 Read [this](https://jekyllrb.com/docs/posts/) and [this](https://jekyllrb.com/docs/step-by-step/08-blogging/) if you want to write a post
 ----